Our Programmes

 2. Smoke-free Programmes

-Participating teams can utilize their creativity, the knowledge and skills learnt in the Smoke-free Academy and the subsidy provided by COSH to organize various activities in schools or in the community to promote smoke-free messages to families, schools and the community, for example, raising the awareness of students and the public towards smoking hazards, encouraging families and friends to quit smoking and support public health policies.
+Participating teams can utilize their creativity, knowledge and skills learnt in the Smoke-free Academy and the subsidy provided by COSH to organize various activities in schools or in the community to promote smoke-free messages to families, schools and the community, for example, raising awareness of students and the public towards smoking hazards, encouraging families and friends to quit smoking and support public health policies.

 3. Study tour and internship